jaredpatchett/CFB-Model/README.md

-SP+ rating differential, pace (plays/drive, from CFBD's advanced season stats — see `src/features/team_features.py`), returning production (CFBD's own percentPPA — share of last season's production back this year), opponent-adjusted CORE rating differential (CFBD Tier 1+ — genuinely leakage-safe, see below), and per-game weather (temperature, wind speed, precipitation, indoor flag — CFBD Tier 1+).
+SP+ rating differential, pace (plays/drive, from CFBD's advanced season stats — see `src/features/team_features.py`), returning production (CFBD's own percentPPA — share of last season's production back this year), opponent-adjusted CORE rating differential (CFBD Tier 1+ — joined to the PRIOR season's final rating, same treatment as SP+; see below), and per-game weather (temperature, wind speed, precipitation, indoor flag — CFBD Tier 1+).
 Margin is converted to a moneyline win probability by assuming roughly normal residuals and using the model's own training residual spread.
 The predicted margin is compared